-My personal drink studies began in the bar and I’ve spent many years studying and developing drinks in the way that a bartender or mixologist does and this follows through to every drink I make and recommend.
-This may be a different approach than you will find from many other writers whose websites specialize in non-alcoholic drinks and I have a very good reason for doing things the way I do… it works better.
+My personal drink studies began in the bar.
+I’ve spent many years studying and developing drinks in the way that a bartender does and this follows through to every drink I make and recommend.
+This may be a different approach than you will find from many other writers whose websites specialize in non-alcoholic drinks.
+I have a very good reason for doing things the way I do… it works better.

-For that reason, you will notice that my recipes are written with techniques used by bartenders everyday – shaking, stirring, straining, muddling, and all the other fun stuff—and that I recommend the use of bar tools and link to a number of the thousands of articles I have written on About.com over the years.
+For that reason, you will notice that my recipes are written with techniques used by bartenders every day—shaking, stirring, straining, muddling, and all the other fun stuff—and that I recommend the use of bar tools.

 Things we can learn from the bar:

-- We are mixing drinks here… same concept, just skipping the booze.
+- We are mixing drinks here…it’s the same concept, just skipping the booze.
 There is no other difference than that.

 - Shaking and muddling are fun (and a great release of any frustration you may be feeling).

 - “You get what you pay for.”
-This applies to food and drink and there is a big difference between fresh and top-shelf in every aspect of the consumption of either.
+This applies to food and drink and there is a big difference between fresh and top-shelf in every aspect of either.

 You will find the following tools useful in creating the best drinks and a number of them are useful in the kitchen for a variety of other purposes.

-- Cocktail shaker (create more effervescent, lighter drinks)
+- Cocktail Shaker: Used to create more effervescent, lighter drinks

-- Bar towel (some of the most absorbent towels you will find)
+- Bar Towels: Some of the most absorbent towels you will find